Dibiase93/Boomtown/README.md

 ## Server

-First half of Boomtown project, this project was based off building a server containing that database for our App.
+First half of Boomtown project, this project was based off building a server containing the database for our App.

 ### Learning Curve

-This project was a very good challenge.
-I got a chance to learn how the database was built on server side.
+This project was a very good challenge, where I got a chance to learn how database's are built on the server side.
 This project also gave me a good chance to further improve writing JavaScript functions.

 #### Challenges

-My biggest challenge was writing the functions on the pg-resource.js file which converted the Postgres data into workable JavaScript data.
+My biggest challenge was writing functions on the pg-resource.js file which converted the Postgres data into workable JavaScript data.
+Specifically the newItemTag function where we had to connect newly added tags to newly added items.

 EG.